qgis/QGIS-Documentation/docs/training_manual/processing/interpolation.rst

 The first thing to do is to clean--up the layer, since it contains redundant points.
 These are caused by the movement of the harvester, in places where it has to do a turn or it changes its speed for some reason.
-The *Points filter* algorithm will be useful for this.
+The :guilabel:`Points filter` algorithm will be useful for this.
 We will use it twice, to remove points that can be considered outliers both in the upper and lower part of the distribution.